Yashwant28/Random-Password-APIs/README.md

 # Random-Password-APIs
-it's Spring boot application that has API's that will give you Randomly generated password for all the Types
+it's Spring boot application that has API's that will give you Randomly generated password for all Types